Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 ![Offering also the best solution to involve and contributing is important to succeed - https://twitter.com/CarlKDE/status/1387754944678215682](images/extra/tweet-kde.png)

-Often the best solution is the one that the mantainers or veteran think it is the best but with new technologies there are new solution that simplify various taks that for new people can be very difficult to do.
+Often the best solution is the one that the maintainers or veteran think it is the best but with new technologies there are new solution that simplify various taks that for new people can be very difficult to do.

 Personally when I find abandoned project I ask for updates or looking for a new maintainer but often is very difficult to get an answers.
 Pinging on Twitter or other social media (not everyone publishes their private email address) so the joy of contributing or access to nice things crash against a Death Star, that is the oblivion of the abandon.